pjcg228/TradeEase-eCommerce/README.md

 ## Data-Driven Insights into TradeEase - Project Background & Objective:
 TradeEase, established in 2018, is a global e-commerce platform focusing on bringing the latest and most popular consumer electronics and accessories to customers worldwide.

-The company has vasts amount of data on its sales, marketing efforts, operational effectiveness, product offerings, and loyalty programme.
+The company has vast amounts of data on its sales, marketing efforts, operational effectiveness, product offerings, and loyalty programme.
 This data, previously underutilised, is now being thoroughly analysed to uncover critical insights aimed at enhancing TradeEase's commercial performance.
 The project provides insights and recommendations on the following key areas:

 - **Sales Trends** - Focused on Revenue, Orders Placed, and Average Order Value (AOV).
 - **Product Performance** - An analysis of different product lines and their market impact.